-Richard Bailey, PhD
+Richard A. Bailey, PhD

 Much of Richard’s scholarship, such as his book, Race and Redemption in Puritan New England (Oxford University Press, 2011), has focused on the intersections of religious convictions and racial constructions in early America.
-In this vein, he has contributed an essay to the forthcoming Oxford Handbook on Race and Religion in American History edited by Kathryn Gin Lum and Paul Harvey.
+In this vein, he has contributed an essay to the recently-released Oxford Handbook on Race and Religion in American History edited by Kathryn Gin Lum and Paul Harvey.
 While one current major project continues to focus on this time and space, Richard has recently spent a great deal of his research and writing focusing on the life and the writings of the Kentucky author, farmer, and activist Wendell Berry.

 David Devereux, PhD

 Dr. Devereux’s scholarship concerns the relationship between the process of decolonization and the Cold War.
 His book, entitled The Formulation of British Defense Policy Towards the Middle East 1948-1956, was published by Macmillan and St. Martin’s Press in 1990.
 He has published numerous articles in many journals on topics such as British civil aviation, the Sino-Indian war of 1962 and Britain in the Far East.
 He is currently working on the British withdrawal from East of Suez in the 1960s.
 He has presented at dozens of conferences over the years and is an ongoing member of the New York State Association of European Historians (for which he served a term as president) and the Trans-Atlantic Studies Association.

 Bruce Dierenfield, PhD